Codes and Regulations

 International Code Council (ICC) Codes

-The City of Boulder has adopted the 2012 International Code Council (ICC) codes, which went into effect on Jan.
-31, 2014.
+The City of Boulder has adopted the 2018 International Code Council (ICC) codes, which went into effect on July 1, 2020.
+Local amendments are in Title 10 of the Boulder Revised Code.

 Local amendments to the ICC family of codes have been kept to a minimum and are defined according to the community vision of the Boulder Valley Comprehensive Plan.
 Other sections of the Boulder Revised Code may apply to your project and advance consultation with a Project Specialist is highly recommended.